 - Tank – wide-strap tank top in black

 - Wrap – wrap/cardigan in tan

 - Jacket – denim jean jacket

 - Sandals – leather slides in black

 - Sneakers – white fashion sneakers with neutral accents

 NOTE: All the above tops, bottoms, layers, and shoes are entirely interchangeable to create 48 unique outfits.
 In addition, you can tuck or tie tees in multiple ways to create a variety of different looks.
 I didn’t include accessories in the wardrobe count but allotted myself jewelry, a small crossbody bag, one pair of sunglasses, and a headscarf.

 Before you even look at your closet, sit down with a pen and paper and think about the outfits you like to wear.
 Think about what you wore in the last week.

-- What did you feel the best wearing?
+- What did you feel the best and most comfortable wearing?

 - Did you wear anything that didn’t make you feel your best?

 - What details can you record about the outfits you love?
 (Color, fit, style, etc.)